MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/apps-on-arm-troubleshooting-x86.md

 ## Debugging
 To investigate your app's behavior in more depth, see [Debugging on ARM](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugging-arm64) to learn more about tools and strategies for debugging on ARM.

+## Virtual Machines
+The current generation of Qualcomm Snapdragon processors do not support the Windows Hypervisor Platform.
+Hence, running virtual machines using Hyper-V will not work.